theonize/Currier/Studies/Identity Crisis/Main.md

   Jacob arrives in Haran.
 In his first encounter with the locals we see him giving direction but the shepherds correct him.
-Then we are introduced the Rachel as Jacob swoons.
+Then we are introduced to Rachel as Jacob swoons.
 This is an interesting interplay of Jacob's natural inclinations butting up against reality.
 Here, he is no one's favorite son and what he wants will not be handed to him.

-  Jacob meets his match in Haran.
+  Jacob meets his match in Laban.
 Jacob's uncle Laban has a similar character to Rebekah and Jacob- a schemer...and he has been doing it longer.
 He is opportunistic, like Jacob, and strikes a deal in a situation he intends to manipulate.
 Jacob agrees to work seven years in exchange for a marriage to Rachel.